bellkjtt/Yolov8-with-Android/README.md

 # Object detection app using YOLOv8 and Android
-I made the Change About GPU useage In This Repository https://github.com/AarohiSingla/Object-Detection-Android-App
+I made the Change About GPU usage In This Repository https://github.com/AarohiSingla/Object-Detection-Android-App

 ### Check the video to understand the code: https://youtu.be/dl7rCmvIyiI